cortexmedia/Cordova-sqlite-storage/SQLitePlugin.coffee.md

         if !openargs.name
           throw newSQLError 'Database name value is missing in openDatabase call'

-        if !openargs.iosDatabaseLocation and !openargs.location and openargs.location isnt 0
-          throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in openDatabase call'

-        # XXX TODO (with test):
-        #if !!openargs.location and !!openargs.iosDatabaseLocation
-        #  throw newSQLError 'Abiguous: both location or iosDatabaseLocation values are present in openDatabase call'

-        dblocation =
-          if !!openargs.location and openargs.location is 'default'
-            iosLocationMap['default']
-          else if !!openargs.iosDatabaseLocation
-            iosLocationMap[openargs.iosDatabaseLocation]
-          else
-            dblocations[openargs.location]

-        # XXX TODO (with test):
-        #if !dblocation
-        #  throw newSQLError 'Valid iOS database location could not be determined in openDatabase call'

-        openargs.dblocation = dblocation

-        if !!openargs.createFromLocation and openargs.createFromLocation == 1
-          openargs.createFromResource = "1"

         if !!openargs.androidDatabaseImplementation and openargs.androidDatabaseImplementation == 2
           openargs.androidOldDatabaseImplementation = 1